Taiwan

 Property tax

 Land and buildings are annually assessed for tax based on their officially assessed values as determined by the government authorities at the applicable rate.
 The land value tax rate ranges from 1% to 5.5% of the assessed land value.
-The building tax rate for commercial properties is 3% to 5% of the assessed value, and the rate for non-commercial properties is 1% to 4.8% of the assessed value.
+The building tax rate for properties used for non-residential purposes is 1.5% to 5% of the assessed value, and the rate for properties used for residential purposes is 1% to 4.8% of the assessed value.

 Land value increment tax (LVIT)